SimonDanielV/aws-ubuntu-server-setup/README.md

 ```

 Type `ec0-00-00-000-000.eu-central-1.compute.amazonaws.com` in your url on your
 browser.
-You should see that your web application is deployed@
+You should see that your web application is deployed!

 ## sources